MaejorS/project5/README.md

 ## Ecommerce Business Model

-⚠️ INSTRUCTIONS ⚠️

-Use this space to discuss the business model for your e-commerce project.
-An example is provided below that aligns closely with **Boutique Ado's B2C** strategy.
-Be sure to align to your own project requirements.

-⚠️ --- END --- ⚠️

 This site sells goods to individual customers, and therefore follows a **Business to Customer** model.
 It is of the simplest **B2C** forms, as it focuses on individual transactions, and doesn't need anything such as monthly/annual subscriptions.

 It is still in its early development stages, although it already has a newsletter, and links for social media marketing.

-Social media can potentially build a community of users around the business, and boost site visitor numbers, especially when using larger platforms such a Facebook.
+Social media can potentially build a community of users around the business internally, and boost site visitor awarness in the business, especially when using larger platforms such a Facebook.

 A newsletter list can be used by the business to send regular messages to site users.
 For example, what items are on special offer, new items in stock, updates to business hours, notifications of events, and much more!